 - Use 1 teaspoon for each rinse.

 Turmeric can help prevent inflammation in your mouth.
 This homemade mouthwash recipe serves many purposes including the prevention of periodontal diseases and tooth decay, and removal of teeth stains.
+If you want to include other spices like cinnamon or star anise, simply soak a small amount with the cloves and continue as instructed.

 Though chlorhexidine is an effective mouthwash, sometimes it may result in allergic reactions.
 Curcumin is a polyphenol present in turmeric that acts as a natural alternative to chlorhexidine.